julia-vscode/Salsa.jl/README.md

 It can be hard to write correct incremental programs by hand, so we provide macros that make it easy by automatically tracking dependencies between computations.

-If you are familiar with Salsa-rs, you'll see many things that are familiar, with slightly more generic names that are moved away from database-oriented naming:
+If you are familiar with Salsa-rs, you'll see many things that are similar, with slightly more generic names that are moved away from database-oriented naming:
 - **derived queries** => **`@derived` functions**
 - **query group** => **`Runtime`**